r-kataria/Probabilistic.py/README.md

-# Probabilistic
+# Probabilistic.py

 Probabilistic is a Python library designed to facilitate the probabilistic execution of functions and the analysis of their outcome distributions.
-Whether you're simulating uncertain events, performing randomized experiments, or simply adding an element of chance to your applications, Probabilistic provides a straightforward and flexible toolkit to meet your needs.
+Whether you're simulating uncertain events, performing randomized experiments, or adding an element of chance to your applications, Probabilistic provides a straightforward and flexible toolkit to meet your needs.

 ## Table of Contents